wallabyjs/console-ninja/README.md

 - `Arrow Up` and `Arrow Down` to navigate to the next/previous displayed entry.
 - `Home` and `End` to navigate to the first/last displayed entry.
-- `Arrow Left` to collapse focussed entry details and `Ctrl/Cmd + Arrow Left` to collapse all expanded entries details.
+- `Arrow Left` to collapse focused entry details and `Ctrl/Cmd + Arrow Left` to collapse all expanded entries details.

 Additionally, the following commands (also displayed as icon buttons at the top of the log viewer) are available: